jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 https://twitter.com/_developit/status/1093223382223605762

-The article makes for an interesting read and in particular this table is worth spending some time on.
+The article makes for an interesting read and in particular, this table is worth spending some time on.

 ![Comparison of different rendering strategies](jamstack-with-gatsby-and-netlify-5.png)